wp-plugins/wp-media-category-management/README.txt

 This WordPress plugin will ease the management of media categories, including bulk actions.
 It supports categories for media using either the existing post categories or a dedicated media_category custom taxonomy.
 The plugin supports easy category toggling on the media list page view and also bulk toggling for multiple media at once.
-It now also supports media taxonomies defined by other plugins.
+It now also supports post tags and media taxonomies defined by other plugins.

 = Main Features =